No one wants to choke down a tough, crumbly, dry hamburger, so learn these 7 simple tricks for making a perfect, juicy

-Summer is coming closer to its end and grilling season too, but September 18 is National Cheeseburger Day, so it’s the perfect time to give it one last go.
-Don’t let it be an overdone, leaden disc of sadness.
+Summer is coming closer and grilling season too, so (assuming you can find ground beef at the store), there are probably plenty of burgers in your immediate future.
+Feel free to play around with the usual formula, but whatever you do, don’t let it be an overdone, leaden disc of sadness.
 Ensuring tender, juicy burgers and not dry, dense hockey pucks has to do with both sourcing and technique.
 Chowhounds have shared a few simple tricks and tips over the years, starting with buying the right ground beef.

 Some say you shouldn’t actually grill burgers (more on that below), but we say if you do, just do it right.

 Tip #1: Avoid extra-lean grinds.
-The higher the fat content, the moister the patty.
+The higher the fat content of your ground beef, the moister the patty.
 A burger with beef that’s 80 percent lean (i.e., 20 percent fat) is luxurious and juicy, Brandon Nelson explains on Chowhound.